guerillagrow/gobox/README.md

 6. TODOs

-GoBox is a growbox automation app for a Raspberry Pi.
+GoBox is a growbox automation app for Raspberry Pi.
 It allows you to connect two DHT11 (Temperature & Humidity) sensors and 2 relays (one for light and one for air).
 You can adjust the relay on/off times via web interface and also see the latest sensor data.
+GoBox has zero dependencies neither python, apache or mysql are required.
+Just push the latest GoBox release on your Pi and you're ready to go.

 ### 1.)
 Features